 The financial institution these days announced hiring plans to deal with the backlog.

 “Wells Fargo Home Lending is operating to provide a brilliant experience for our clients and meet their expectations for the duration of this period of expanded demand,” Goyda said.
-Getting a loan is a notoriously complicated system, even when quotes are strong and banks are amply staffed.
-Borrowers ought to provide reams of files to meet requirements set using banks and Fannie Mae and Freddie Mac, the authorities-backed companies of mortgage financing.
+Getting a loan is notoriously complicated, even when quotes are strong, and banks are amply staffed.
+Borrowers ought to provide reams of files to meet requirements set using banks, Fannie Mae, and Freddie Mac, the authorities-backed mortgage financing companies.
 They additionally need cooperation from creditors, realtors, appraisers, and name companies.

 Sudden spikes in demand could make topics worse.